brettgenoe/brett-genoe-construction-connect/README.md

 <p><i>List the pages of your app with brief descriptions.
 You can show this visually, or write it out.</i></p>

 <p>There will be a entrance page, with login features, seperating employers to employees.
-There will be essentially two homepages, depending on which of the two types of profiles you fit under.</p>
+There will be essentially two homepages, depending on which of the two types of profiles you fit under, or what might be better is a single homepage, with the post button what is only accessible as a employer. </p>
 </div>
 <div>